jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  Syntax

-A CAA resource record contains a single property consisting of a tag-value pair.
-A domain name MAY have multiple CAA RRs associated with it and a given property tag MAY be specified more than once across those RRs.
+A CAA Resource Record contains a single Property consisting of a tag-value pair.
+A Domain Name MAY have multiple CAA RRs associated with it and a given Property Tag MAY be specified more than once across those RRs.

-The RDATA section for a CAA resource record contains one property.
-A property consists of the following:
+The RDATA section for a CAA Resource Record contains one Property.
+A Property consists of the following:

     +0-1-2-3-4-5-6-7-|0-1-2-3-4-5-6-7-|